Enterprise Extends Global Reach with New Locations in the U.S. Virgin Islands, Morocco and the Bahamas

 The international leader in car rentals will introduce its Enterprise Rent-A-Car, National Car Rental and Alamo Rent A Car brands to each new market

-ST. LOUIS, June 2, 2022 /PRNewswire/ -- Enterprise Holdings, the world's largest vehicle rental business, today announced new franchise locations in the U.S. Virgin Islands, Morocco and the Bahamas.
+ST. LOUIS, June 2, 2022 /PRNewswire-HISPANIC PR WIRE/ -- Enterprise Holdings, the world's largest vehicle rental business, today announced new franchise locations in the U.S. Virgin Islands, Morocco and the Bahamas.
 Each of the three new markets will feature car rental options from the Enterprise Rent-A-Car, National Car Rental and Alamo Rent A Car brands.

 In the U.S. Virgin Islands, the company plans to open locations and provide service on the three main islands of St. Thomas, St. Croix and St. John, beginning with the buildout of a location at the Cyril E. King Airport in St. Thomas, the largest international airport in the U.S. Virgin Islands.